tonis-io-legacy/tonis-project/docs/index.md

 while still having the modularity of larger frameworks.
 Tonis features an event-driven architecture that allows you to easily customize the entire life-cycle for micro-services, apis, or even full on sites.

-Tonis is built with best practices in mind and features 100% unit test coverage, integration tests, and high quality (rated 9.5 or higher) on Scrutinizer.
+Tonis is built with best practices in mind and features 100% unit test coverage, integration tests, and high quality code (rated 9.5 or higher) on Scrutinizer.
 No pull request will ever be merged that violates any of these standards.

 The Name